The collection of personal information

 - Administration of our salary packaging and consulting services, including billing and charging, processing payments on your behalf, executing your instructions, etc.

 - To provide you with information about products, services or events that may be of benefit to you.
-See Marketing and communications section for more information on the types of materials you may receive from us.
+See Marketing and communications (link to anchor below) section for more information on the types of materials you may receive from us.

 - For research and development purposes.